 What happens after approval

-When DoorDash approves your application, you’ll get a welcome email and your Dasher app status changes from “Pending” to active.
+When DoorDash approves your application, you'll get a confirmation and your Dasher app status changes from "Pending" to active.
 From there:

 1. Open the Dasher app and tap Dash Now to start a shift immediately, or Schedule a Dash to reserve a future time slot.